ljsinclair/featurebase-docs/_includes/cloud/cloud-db-shape-summary.md

 * how many Virtual Central Processing Units (vCPUs) are available to perform ingestion and queries

 {: .note }
-NOTE: Production shapes are not available on trial accounts.
+Production shapes are not available on trial accounts.